 Modern genetics and linguistics clearly point out that their origin is in Northern India, more specifically in the Punjab region.
 So when did they come here?
 We know that Alexander the Great went as far as India, from this very region of the Balkans.
 But according to the popular episode of Greek mythology, he only repeated what Dionysus had done some centuries before him, a story which must have been quite familiar to Alexander, although we have no evidence that it ever happened.

 But then again, we know of tribes of Scythians and Sarmatians, whose empire once stretched from Northern India to the Balkans, long before Alexander.
 There are actually people in North India who claim to be descendants of Indo-Scythians to this day.
 They are known as Jats.

 If you read the highlighted article you will see that Jats have no doubts that their fair skin, unusual height, and blue eyes are the inheritance of people who came from Ukraine, or according to others, from Gets or Goths (presumed to be the same word as Jat) which used to be a Thraco-Scythian tribe of modern-day Romania.

-Moreover, over 70% of the Brahmins (highest caste in Hinduism) belong to R1a1 haplogroup according to genetic research presented on Eupedia.
-This “Sarmatian” haplogroup is now most dominant in Poland. ( 60%)
+Moreover, over 70% of the Brahmins (the highest caste in Hinduism) belong to the R1a1 haplogroup according to genetic research presented on Eupedia.
+This “Sarmatian” haplogroup is now the most dominant in Poland.
+(Around 60%)

 I don’t know about you, but I find it all a little bit bizarre.